ErikRZH/pyflink-python-flink-examples-docker/stateful-pair-avg/README.md

 Elasticsearch [http://localhost:9200](http://localhost:9200).
 Kibana [http://localhost:5601](http://localhost:5601).

-On Kibana there is a dashboard showing the spending of the different teams.
+On Kibana there is a dashboard showing the distribution of the average rounded down to the closest integer, of the last two random integers seen.

 To shut it down.
 ```